State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_api_publisher/README.md

 The Client ID and the Client Secret above will be passed to oauth/token route by the registering site to gain an access token with which to create an `ecms_api_site` entity.

+#### recipient_client_id
+This is the oauth client id that is used to connect to sites in order to post nodes to them.

+#### recipient_client_secret
+This is the oauth client secret to connect to the recipient sites to post content with the json api.

+#### recipient_client_scope
+This is the scope to provide to the recipient site during json api requests.